The Activities Centre Team is here to assist our Residents to find paid work (jobs) or educational (college) activity.

-If the complaint reveals a potential risk to staff or a Detainee, pass the call to the Control Room on:
+If the complaint reveals a potential risk to staff or a Resident, please telephone the Control Room on 01305 825058/59.

-Rule 39 procedures apply to Legal Correspondence, as long as they are clearly marked as such and are double enveloped and fully comply with both PSI 49/2011 and guidance negotiated with the Law Society.
+Rule 39 procedures apply to Legal Correspondence, as long as they are clearly marked as such, are double enveloped and fully comply with both PSI 49/2011 and guidance negotiated with the Law Society.

 Sending of monies

-Detainees can receive monies, via post or during Social Visits, to spend in the Centre or hold on a personal account until the point of discharge.
+Residents are welcome to receive monies via post or electronically, to spend in the Centre or to hold on a personal account until the point of discharge.

 Cash: We strongly recommend not to send cash to the Prison, due to the risk of loss through post and inability to cancel the payment in this event.
-It is advised that any items with a monetary value are sent into the Centre using a traceable and secure tracking service, as the Centre or HMPS cannot be held responsible for missing monies that are not documented as having arrived at this Centre.
+It is advised that any cash sent into the Centre is done so using a traceable and secure tracking service.
+The Centre or HMPS cannot be held responsible for missing monies that are not documented as having arrived at this Centre.

-Cheques should be made payable to 'HM Prison Service' - please note that cheques take 3 weeks to clear.
-Cheques should be clearly endorsed with a Detainee's NOMS/Home Office reference number, full name and date of birth.
-Please do not send cheques if a Detainee has already received removal directions from the UK.
+Cheques: Cheques should be made payable to 'HM Prison Service' - please note that cheques can take up to 3 weeks to clear.
+Cheques should be clearly endorsed with a Resident's NOMS/Home Office reference number, full name and date of birth.
+Please do not send cheques if a Resident has already received removal directions from the UK.

 Postal Orders should be endorsed as 'Payable to HM Prison Service’ - Postal Orders are treated as cash.
-Postal orders should be clearly endorsed with a Detainee's NOMS/Home Office reference number, full name and date of birth.
+Postal orders should be clearly endorsed with a Resident's NOMS/Home Office reference number, full name and date of birth.
 Please do not send postal orders if the Resident is subject to deportation and has already received removal directions from the UK.

-We endeavour to credit detainee accounts at the earliest opportunity.
+We endeavour to credit Resident accounts at the earliest opportunity.
 However, slight delays may occur in busy periods or over weekends and Public Holidays.